nahuelsiemaszko/facial-expression-recognition/README.md

 6. Use the model:

-- Run the following command:
+- To use the model, run the following command:

     ```bash
     python use.py